jacebenson/jace.pro/content/post/2018-05-12-create-item-from-script.md

 ---
-title: 'Create Item from Script'
+title: Create Item from Script
-author: 'jace'
-date: '2018-05-12'
+date: 2018-05-12
-category: 'servicenow'
-layout: 'post'
+layout: post
 tags:
  - script
-description: 'A script to create an item.'
 ---

 I made this a while ago to save me some time of having to interact with the GUI.